Local and Regional

 Tax Abatement is a business subsidy through which a portion of property taxes are rebated back to the property owner, who then uses the rebate to help offset commercial development, redevelopment, or relocation costs.
 Tax abatement is less complicated and less restrictive than Tax Increment Financing and is useful for smaller projects.

-To inquire about TIF with the City of Kasson, please contact Community Development Assistant Ian Albers or City Administrator Timothy Ibisch.
+To inquire about TIF with the City of Kasson, please contact Community Development Assistant Ian Albers or City Administrator Timothy Ibisch

 For more information on programs and resources available from the Kasson EDA, please contact the Kasson EDA with any questions or comments.
-As always, the EDA happy to help and connect you with the right resources for your business!
+As always, the EDA is happy to help and connect you with the right resources for your business!

 REGIONAL PROGRAMS and RESOURCES